 Borgogno needs very little introduction.
-This historic estate sat right in the centre of the Barolo has always produced benchmark, traditional Barolo.
+This historic estate sits in the centre of Barolo and has always produced benchmark, traditional Barolo wines.

-Established in 1761 by Bartolomeo Borgogno, this estate was one of the first producers in the area, however it was in 1920 when Cesare Borgogno took over management that the winery's direction and destination was really changed forever.
-Cesare started to export his wines but also had the vision to keep aside at least half of the production, with the idea of releasing it after a minium of 20 years ageing.
-It is due to this that Borgogno has the most amazing collection of older vintages and is able to offer aged bottles directly from the cellar.
+Established in 1761, by Bartolomeo Borgogno, this estate was one of the first producers in the area; however, it was in 1920 when Cesare Borgogno took over management that the winery's direction and destination was really changed forever.
+Cesare started to export his wines but also had the vision to keep aside at least half of the production, with the idea of releasing it after a minimum of 20 years ageing.
+Due to this decision, Borgogno has an unprecedented collection of older vintages held back in their cellar.

-Today the estate is managed by Andrea Farinetti after it was acquired by his family in 2008.
-This young winemaker is combining both the history and traditions of this estate with a modern approach and the resulting wines are fantastic.
+Today, the estate is managed by Andrea Farinetti after it was acquired by his family in 2008.
+This young winemaker is combining both the history and traditions of this estate with a modern approach.
+The result is absolutely fantastic wines.

 In respect of the Earth, Borgogno does not use chemical fertilizers or herbicides in conjunction with sustainable treatments.
 They began their conversion process to organic farming in 2016 and intend to be Certified Organic in the very near future.